Diplomats debate action as funeral held for Japan reporter killed in crackdown.

 After the largest anti-government protests in nearly 20 years, Than Shwe, whose loathing for Aung San Suu Kyi is well known, offered direct talks if she abandoned “confrontation” as well as support for sanctions against the country and “utter devastation”.

 “Where are the peace and human rights defenders of the world (the super powers)?
 They haven’t done enough in this case.
 Isn’t there oil in Myanmar?”Lost Soldier, Arusha, Tanzania Send us your views

-The military crushed anti-government protests led by monks last month and said 10 people were killed, but foreign governments and dissident groups have said the toll is much higher.
+Official media say 10 people were killed, although foreign governments and dissident groups say the toll is likely much higher.

 In 1988, up to 3,000 people are thought to have died in a crackdown over several weeks on protests led by students.